haltaf19/Sendex/README.md

 ## About

-The project was built using React.js for the front-end and firebase for the back-end
+The project was built using React.js for the front-end and firebase for the back-end.

 ### Stack